-The School District was a defendant in a civil suit pertaining to matters incidental to the performance of routine School District operations.
-The claim was filed in October 2020.
-All parties settled in mitigation in December 2021.
-The School District's insurance company is covering the claim, and this should have no material adverse effect on the financial condition of the School District.
+The School District is a defendant in various legal proceedings pertaining to matters incidental to the performance of routine School District operations.
+The ultimate disposition of these proceedings is not presently determinable but is not believed to have a material adverse effect on the financial condition of the School District.

-NOTE 12: OTHER POST-EMPLOYMENT BENEFITS (OPEB)
+NOTE 10: OTHER POST-EMPLOYMENT BENEFITS (OPEB)

-Georgia School Personnel Post-Employment Health Benefit Fund
+Georgia School Personnel Post-employment Health Benefit Fund